Amazon’s Organizational Culture Characteristics (An Analysis)

 Amazon organizational culture, corporate business culture, e-commerce company work, workplace cultural values analysis case study

 Ashton Carter, left, meets with service members in an exchange program with Amazon in Seattle on March 3, 2016.
-Amazon.com Inc.’s organizational culture (business culture) promotes risk-taking and unconventional human resources in the e-commerce business workplace.
+Amazon’s organizational culture (business culture) promotes risk-taking and unconventional human resources in the e-commerce business workplace.
 (Photo: Public Domain)

 Amazon has an organizational culture that enables business capacity for responding to opportunities in the e-commerce market.
 A company’s organizational or corporate culture sets the traditions and values that influence employees’ behaviors.
 For example, Amazon’s corporate culture pushes employees to go beyond traditional limits and conventions to develop bright ideas and solutions.
 As the world’s top-performing online retailer, the company continues to seek fresh talent.
 However, to maintain a capable workforce, Amazon must reinforce its organizational culture to shape the development of human resources for long-term competitive advantage.
 The business culture facilitates knowledge-sharing to keep the technology company’s human resources competitive in the face of rapid innovation in the industry.

-Amazon’s organizational culture is seen as a critical factor in the success of the online retail business.
-The corresponding cultural characteristics define the capabilities of Amazon’s human resources and, in turn, the e-commerce organization.
-This link to business capability indicates that the company culture reinforces the competitive advantages described in the SWOT analysis of Amazon.
-Through its influence on the workforce, the business culture keeps the company competitive against other technology firms, like Google (Alphabet), Apple, and Microsoft, as well as retailers, such as Walmart and Costco.
-Thus, Amazon’s work culture supports market positioning, competitive advantages, and financial performance.
+Amazon’s organizational culture is a business success factor.
+Cultural traits of the company’s human resources define organizational capabilities.
+Thus, this work culture reinforces the competitive advantages described in the SWOT analysis of Amazon.
+Through the workforce, this business culture keeps the company competitive against IT and consumer electronics firms, like Google (Alphabet), Apple, Microsoft, and Samsung, as well as retail and e-commerce firms, such as Walmart, Costco, Home Depot, Aldi, and eBay.
+This company culture also supports Amazon’s entertainment content business against Netflix, Disney, Sony, and Facebook (Meta Platforms).
+Amazon’s work culture empowers competitive advantages and corresponding financial performance.

 Features of Amazon’s Organizational Culture